Understanding the New York Green Card Application Process

 Employers must generally file Form I-140 with USCIS before the employee can receive a visa at a U.S. Consulate.

 EB-5 visas are specifically reserved for investors who plan to create jobs in the United States.
-The New York green card application process for EB-5 visas can be complicated and requires the assistance of a qualified attorney to complete successfully.
+The New York green card application process for EB-5 visas can be complicated and requires the assistance of a qualified attorney to complete it successfully.